In December 2021 the UK government announced its intention to make digital identity-checking available for employers and landlords.

 Permit (FWP) right to work checks.

-As of 6th April 2022, employers will only be able to evidence right to work FOR THESE PERMITS ONLY using the Home Office online system and physical checks will not be permitted.
+From 6th April 2022, employers will only be able to evidence right to work FOR THESE PERMITS ONLY using the Home Office online system and physical checks will not be permitted.

 This system works in a similar way to the DBS system in that employees can either give the employer access or can give them a share code to allow the downloading of RTW check results.